DFE-Digital/teacher-services-cloud/documentation/aks-upgrade.md

     - Test with the welcome app: https://www.teacherservices.cloud/
     - Raise PR

+1. Update the kubectl client version to match the AKS (Azure Kubernetes Service) cluster version in GitHub Actions.
+    - You can achieve this using the set-kubectl action from the https://github.com/DFE-Digital/github-actions/set-kubectl

 ## Troubleshooting

 1. If you see any failures , Login Azure portal and Go to AKS Cluster.